 Mia Price, MA Student

 Bio: Hi!
 I’m Mia!
-(She/Her/They/Them) I’m a first-year graduate student in the Anthropology Department at Western Washington University.
-My research interests include Forensic Anthropology, Bio-archaeology, Human Sexuality and advocating for Comprehensive Queer BIPOC informed Sex Education
+(She/Her/They/Them) I’m a second-year graduate student in the Anthropology Department at Western Washington University.
+My research interests include Forensic Anthropology, Bio-archaeology, Human Sexuality and advocating for Comprehensive Queer BIPOC informed Sex Education.

 Bio: I am an Anthropology MA student with interests in paleobiology, evolution and ecology, and Primates.
 My research focus is on Eocene (56-33.9 mya) primate ecologies.
 I have a BS in Anthropology: Human Evolutionary Biology from the University of Washington.

-I am currently recruiting undergraduate and graduate students to work in my lab.
+I am currently recruiting undergraduates to work in my lab.
 Paid positions and work study available.
-Some examples of potential projects: cranial and dental variation in the primate fossil record, the evolution of brain size in the mammal fossil record, the evolution of litter size, changes in skeletal variation in PNW mammals in the Holocene, dog domestication in the Americas, history of marginalized scholars in biological anthropology, and many, many more.
+Some examples of potential projects: 3D morphometrics, cranial variation in primates, history of marginalized scholars in biological anthropology, and many, many more.

 Please contact me for more information about the lab and/or how to apply.